tonyalaribe/quickstatic/README.md

 ## Themes and Templates

-QuickStatic themes can be written using the Shopify liquid templating language.
-You can learn more about it [here](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers).
+QuickStatic themes can be written using the [Shopify liquid templating language](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers).
 To use any given template file for a particular page, simply reference the template file from the frontmatter.
 For example:

 ```markdown
 ---